Semiclassical quantization conditions in strained moir\'e lattices: Introduction

 where

-The honeycomb lattice consists of two types of atoms per fundamental domain, denoted A and B, respectively, corresponding to blue and red (alternatively green and black) nodes in Figure \ref{fig:one}.
+This parameter configuration corresponds to the armchair configuration in \cite{TM20} resulting from antisymmetric shear strain (shown in the left panel of Figure \ref{fig:one}).
+Uniaxial strain leads to a similar model.
+The honeycomb lattice consists of two types of atoms per fundamental cell, denoted A and B, respectively.
 The full potential $V_w$ is defined in terms of an anti-chiral potential (ac), describing the interaction between atoms A/A, B/B of the honeycomb lattice, and a chiral potential (c), describing the interaction between atoms A/B, B/A of the honeycomb lattice, of the form

 where $U_\mathrm{ac}(x)=1+2\cos(2\pi x)$ and $U^\pm_\mathrm{c}(x) = 1- \cos(2\pi x) \pm \sqrt 3 \sin(2\pi x)$.
 Then